Master of the Female Half-Lengths: Identification of the oeuvre

-To the Master are also attributed a few paintings of mythological subjects and copies of standardized compositions such as the Crucifixion, the Deposition, the Virgin of Sorrows, St Jerome and Lucretia.
+A few paintings of mythological subjects and copies of standardized compositions such as the Crucifixion, the Deposition, the Virgin of Sorrows, St Jerome and Lucretia are also attributed to the Master.
 These religious paintings are characterised by the prominence of the landscape settings and the small figures.
-The workshop nature of the production of these paintings as shown in the repetition of motifs and compositions and the lack of indications of their patronage or destination point a production aimed mainly at the open market and export.
+The workshop nature of the production of these paintings as shown in the repetition of motifs and compositions and the lack of indications of their patronage or destination point, a production aimed mainly at the open market and export.
 A few portrait paintings have also been attributed to the artist.

 Identification of the artist

-There is no agreement on the Master's identity and the place and period of his activity.
-Antwerp, Bruges, Ghent, Mechelen and the French court have been proposed for the location of his workshop.
-Estimates for his period of activity vary from the early to the late 16th century.
-Generally, it is believed the master was active in the early 16th century.
+There is no agreement on the Master's identity and the place and period of their activity.
+Antwerp, Bruges, Ghent, Mechelen and the French court have been proposed for the location of their workshop.
+Estimates for their period of activity vary from the early to the late 16th century.
+Generally, it is believed the Master was active in the early 16th century.
 The art historian Otto Benesch proposed an identification with the Bruges artist named Jan or Hans Vereycke.
 This identification has not found universal support among art historians.

-Some art historian have argued that the artist must have worked in Antwerp or Mechelen in the 1520s and 1530s since the landscapes of the master are close to those of Joachim Patinir and the female types resemble those of Bernard van Orley.
+Some art historians have argued that the artist must have worked in Antwerp or Mechelen in the 1520s and 1530s since the landscapes of the Master are close to those of Joachim Patinir and the female types resemble those of Bernard van Orley.
 Certain similarities between the Master's work and that of the Bruges artists Ambrosius Benson and Adriaen Isenbrant have also been observed.
-While his figures show an affinity with those of Isenbrant who worked in Bruges, the Master is more likely to have been active in Antwerp.
-The reasons are that he seems to have worked mainly for the export trade for which Antwerp was then the principal hub in Flanders and that his landscapes relied on the landscapes of Joachim Patinir.
+While the Master's figures show an affinity with those of Isenbrant who worked in Bruges, the Master is more likely to have been active in Antwerp.
+The reasons are that they seem to have worked mainly for the export trade for which Antwerp was then the principal hub in Flanders and that their landscapes relied on the landscapes of Joachim Patinir.
 A similarity between the figures of the Master and those of another anonymous painter active in Antwerp referred to as the Master with the Parrot has also been noted.